yavuzselimkart/okuma-takibi-privacy/docs/privacy-policy.md

 ## 🛡️ 5.
 Security

 - All communication with servers is protected using **TLS / HTTPS**.
-- Technical measures are implemented to prevent unauthorized access and misuse.
+- Technical and organizational measures are implemented to prevent unauthorized access and misuse.
 - Users may contact us via email to exercise their data protection rights.

 ---